Fitting many curves using rTPC

 d_params <- pivot_longer(d_fits, names_to = 'model_name', values_to = 'fit', c(gaussian,sharpeschoolhigh)) %>%

-mutate(params = map(fit, calc_params)) %>%
+mutate(params = map(fit, calc_params, .progress = TRUE)) %>%

 select(curve_id, growth_temp, process, flux, model_name, params) %>%